We all know that menstrual pads are for periods – but what about the mysterious panty liner?

 Stress incontinence (SUI) is a type of light urinary incontinence.
 A weak or damaged urethra can leak when strained – for example when sneezing, jumping or laughing.
-It’s extremely common, especially after giving birth, so it’s nothing to feel embarrassed about.
-Many have told us that they use panty liners as protection for little leakages.
+Many people use panty liners as protection for little leakages.

 Lighter period days

 A panty liner can give you a bit of protection without using a full-sized menstrual pad – perfect for the light days at the end of your period!
 Not only does it provide adequate protection, but it saves you wearing and using more than needed.